From The Devil in the Dust

 Not the first, Marron knelt in the Chamber of the King's Eye and thought, What need Ascariel?
 Why had his father, had so many fathers fought and died to win possession of that golden city, that dream of priests and kings, when it seemed that they had it all already?
 When the dream and the deaths and the very Mount itself could be contained within a bare room rock-hewn and chilly, where the walls sweated sour-tasting water and it needed only a single plaited candle and the words of a fat and sour-sweating brother to bring forth miracles?

 The thought, of course, was heresy.
-It should be confessed, and due reparation made.
-But Marron was fresh come from far away, gentler country where he'd seen no more true magic than the seasons' changes, the hand of blessing laid upon the land; his mind was dizzy with wonder, and it was from that unaccustomed whirling strangeness in his head that the words and the idea had been flung up, all unintended.
+It should be confessed, and due penance paid.
+But Marron was fresh come from far away, gentler country where he'd seen no more true magic than the seasons' changes, the hand of blessing laid upon the land.
+Here his mind was dizzy with wonder, and it was from that unaccustomed whirling strangeness in his head that the words and the idea - what need Ascariel? - had been flung up, all unintended.
 He thought both souls of the God would understand him.

 Besides, his troop had burned a village for heresy only the day before, and he was afraid of his confessor.